 Software To Help You Out

-I hope that you may have found all these resources useful and helpful towards having you do your own transcription and hopefully your own translations.
+I hope that you may have found all these resources to decipher handwritten Mexican Church And Civil records useful and helpful.
+I hope that you start doing your own transcriptions and hopefully your own translations.
 At first, as I mentioned before, it will be hard and sometimes frustrating but don’t get discouraged.